 Check out our instructions for the Flying Fish Paper Spinners!

-Our fun craft today was inspired by this post H is for Helicopter: A STEM Exploration from Mommy Crusader and Her Knights and Ladies.
+Our fun craft today was inspired by this post homemade helicopter from Mommy Crusader and Her Knights and Ladies.

 This busy blogging mom did a fantastic scientific exploration of paper helicopter making with her kids.

 They created and tested their own flyers – learning the whole time and having fun too!
 Be sure to check out her post!